Sofiyan-coder/OceanBrowser_Engineering/Chapter - 1/1-Loading Web-Pages/1-Downloading Web Pages/README.md

 class URL:
     def request(self):
         # ...
-        assert &quot;transfer-encoding&quot; not in response_headers
+        assert "transfer-encoding" not in response_headers
-        assert &quot;content-encoding&quot; not in response_headers
+        assert "content-encoding" not in response_headers
 ```
 The usual way to send the data, then, is everything after the
 headers: